 Below, you will find frequently asked questions that are meant to help you select a high school as the best fit for your prospective student.
 In a competitive educational marketplace, we believe that Oconto Falls High School is strategically positioned to help you.
 But don’t take our word for it; compare for yourself.
 Download the High School Scorecard below so you can compare our answers to other schools you visit.

 This is a list of frequently asked questions, and answers, to better assist you in selecting a high school that will be the best fit for your prospective student(s).
 In a competitive marketplace, we believe that Oconto Falls High School is positioned to help you and your child best prepare them for their future endeavors.
-But don’t take our word for it, compare for yourself.
-Use the scorecard on the bottom of the page to compare our answers to other schools that you visit.

 Is there a culture of academic excellence?

 Oconto Falls tradition of excellence dates back to our first year as a school in 1904.
 Since then the list of accomplishments and accolades has grown to include being named a School of Excellence by the National Association of Student Councils and National Association of Secondary School Principals.
 Our faculty has received local, state, and national recognition for the many awards and honors that have been earned through hard work and a passion for excellence.
 For example, our Technology Education department has been recognized as the Wisconsin Department of the Year; and our Science department has been recognized by the Wisconsin DPI for their effort in implementing one of the largest STEM Symposiums each year in the state.
 Nine of our faculty members have been recognized as Kohl Fellowship Award recipients and 85% of our staff members have advanced degrees.